xieweizhi/ibooks_anki/README.md

 # ibooks_anki

-A tool to automate the process of create Anki flashcard from Apple Books __highlighted__ words and got them translated.
+A tool to automate the process of creating Anki flashcard from Apple Books __highlighted__ words and got them translated.

 ### How to: